Skip to main content

 Step 2: Use Find Email

-Select the contact, then confirm the email now appears in the Emails field in the contact card. ✅ Success indicator: Email field populated with a verified address.
+Confirm the email now appears in the Emails field in the contact card.
+A verification indicator appears next to verified addresses.

 Bulk Actions